Neill Hall, Room 209

 Neill Hall 206

-Julia Bekman Chadaga, assistant professor, specializes in nineteenth- and twentieth-century Russian literature and culture.
+Julia Bekman Chadaga, associate professor, specializes in nineteenth- and twentieth-century Russian literature and culture.

 Education: B.A. in English Literature, Wesleyan University (1993); Ph.D. in Slavic Languages and Literatures, Harvard University (2003)